Text-to-3D Generation using Jensen-Shannon Score Distillation: Experimental Results

-\hd{Diversity comparison.} To compare diversity generation, aligned with our empirical study, we initialize the representation $\theta$ with fixed values and perform score distillation in multiple runs, each using a different random seed.
-We follow~\cite{diversedream} to compute Inception Variance (IV) and Cosine Sim metric as two metrics to evaluate generation diversity.
+\hd{Diversity comparison.} To evaluate diversity in our optimization, we initialize the representation $\theta$ with fixed values and perform score distillation in multiple runs, each using a different random seed.
+We follow DiverseDream~\cite{diversedream} to compute the Inception Variance (IV) and Cosine Similarity metric.
 The formula of IV is $\mathrm{IV}(\theta) = \mathcal{H}[\mathbb{E}_{i, c}[p(y | g(\theta_i, c)]]$, where $p(y | x_i = g(\theta_i, c))$ is the pretrained classifier given the rendered images $x_i$ from particles $i$.
-When the outputs of a pre-trained classification model are uniform, it means that the diversity is high, along with higher IV.
-We leverage InceptionV3~\cite{iv3} and DINO~\cite{dino} as pre-trained classifier and feature extractor, respectively.
-InceptionV3 is used to obtain the likelihood while DINO is used to acquire the feature vector as a source to compute the cosine similarity matrix.
+When the outputs of a pre-trained classification model are uniform, it means that the diversity is high, along with a higher IV.
+We leverage InceptionV3~\cite{iv3} as a pre-trained classifier and DINO~\cite{dino} as a feature extractor.
+InceptionV3 and DINO are used to obtain the likelihood and feature vector to compute the cosine similarity matrix.
 We utilize 120 views of an object in the evaluation process.

-We compare our method with DiverseDream~\cite{diversedream}.
-The result is shown in Table~\ref{tab:div}.
-While DiverseDream produces a wide range of 3D models given the same prompt, their object quality varies, including some over-saturated objects (see Figure~\ref{fig:diverse} for qualitative results).
-Unlike DiverseDream, our method generates diverse 3D objects with better quality while being more modular.
-Our diverse results are distilled solely from a text prompt and a pretrained text-to-image model, not requiring any guidance from reference images or textual inversion.
+We compare the diversity of our method with DreamFusion~\cite{sds}, ProlificDreamer~\cite{vsd}, and DiverseDream~\cite{diversedream}.
+The result is shown in Table~\ref{tab:div} using 70 prompts inherited from DiverseDream~\cite{diversedream}.
+While DiverseDream produces a wide range of 3D models given the same prompt, their object quality varies, including some over-saturated objects.
+Unlike DiverseDream, our method generates diverse and high-quality 3D objects solely from text prompts, not requiring any reference images or textual inversion.

+\hd{Inversion analysis.} To prove the independence of our proposed method on the inversion technique, we compare the results of our method using DDIM~\cite{ddim} and Renoise~\cite{renoise} inversion (Tab.~\ref{tab:inversion}).
+As can be seen, our proposed method is not influenced much by the choice of the inversion method, either DDIM or Renoise, where the performance achieved by both inversion techniques are very close.

+\hd{Ablation test with Minority Sampling} To better understand the effect of minority sampling, we perform an ablation test to compare SDS~\cite{sds}, our proposed method, with and without minority sampling.
+According to Fig.~\ref{fig:abs}, minority sampling plays a crucial role in our proposed method, which stabilizes the updating gradient (as discussed in Sec. \ref{sec:ana}) and thereby enhances the quality of the output 3D object.